KaiWenF/Language-Byte/README.md

 - Intelligent display that only scrolls text when necessary
 - Scrollable main view with quick access to all features
 - Clear language indicator showing current selection
+- Dedicated level view with detailed XP statistics
+- Progress bars and visual indicators for level advancement

 ### Learning Tools
 - Mark words as favorites for focused study